• CLASSIC IKITESURF

 sheboygan wi to pentwater mi south...

-.friday night...south winds 15 to 25 kt becoming southwest to
+.thursday night...south winds to 30 kt increasing to gales to

-thunderstorms overnight. waves 4 to 6 ft occasionally to 8 ft
+waves 4 to 6 ft occasionally to 8 ft building to 14 to 18 ft

 4 ft.